FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 # Agenda

 1. What is a preprocessor?
-2. SASS vs. LESS
+2. Sass vs. Less
-3. SASS features
+3. Sass features
-4. Using SASS on a project
+4. Using Sass on a project
-5. Compiling SASS into CSS
+5. Compiling Sass into CSS

 ---
 template: inverse